What is depression?

 Recognising your own risk factors can also be really important so keeping a diary of how you feel can be valuable.

-St John's wort is a herbal remedy that has been used to treat depression but concerns about what might be an appropriate doses and the potential for serious drug interactions mean it is not recommended.
+St John's wort is an unlicensed herbal remedy that is used by some people to treat their depression.
+However, concerns about the correct dose, variations between preparations from different manufacturers and the potential for serious drug interactions (including with warfarin and oral contraceptives) mean it is not currently recommended by NICE for the treatment of depression.

 Cognitive behavioural therapy (CBT) is based on the idea that the way you think about a situation affects how you act.
 In turn, actions can affect how you think and feel.
-It is therefore necessary to change both the act of thinking (cognition) and behaviour at the same time.
+Therefore both the act of thinking (cognition) and behaviour need to change at the same time.
 Cognitive behavioural therapy has been shown to be effective in treating less severe cases of depression in MS. It can take some time for referral to a psychologist but online courses can help.

 Counselling is a form of therapy that helps you to think about the problems you are experiencing in your life and to identify ways of overcoming or managing them.
-Counselling is different often different from other psychological approaches as the therapist has a more passive role and provides a more listening approach.
+Counselling is different from other psychological approaches as the therapist has a more passive role and provides more of a listening approach.

-Other talking therapies include psychotherapy, family therapy, couples therapy, and group therapy.
-This may be available from your local MS Therapy centre
+Other talking therapies include psychotherapy, family therapy, couples therapy and group therapy.
+They may be available from your local MS Therapy centre

-In moderate to severe cases of depression, or where previous treatment approaches have not been effective, you may be offered antidepressants.
-The effects of antidepressants may not be immediately noticeable, it usually takes around four weeks for the drug to take effect.
-Some people may start to feel better after a short period of time, but it is important not to stop taking the medication without talking to your health professionals as this can result in your depression coming back.
+In moderate to severe depression, or where previous treatment has not been effective, you may be offered antidepressants.
+Initially you will usually be prescribed the lowest possible dose of a drug.
+You may not notice any effect immediately, as it typically takes around four weeks for antidepresants to take effect.
+You will be reviewed regularly to check whether the drug and dose you are taking are effective.
+Your dose may be increased, or your treatment may be changed if you are not seeing any benefit, or if you are experiencing intolerable side-effects.
+Some people may start to feel better after a short period of time, but it is important not to stop taking your medication without talking to your health professionals as this can result in your depression coming back.

 If depression comes back

-It is helpful to recognise when you are beginning to feel low as for some people depression can recur.
-This might include keeping a diary, apps are also in development that can help you to monitor your social activity, exercise and sleep patterns so you can see when they are changing and might reflect your change in mood.
+It is helpful to recognise if you are beginning to feel low again to try and help prevent further episodes, as for some people depression can recur.
+You might try keeping a diary, or using an app to monitor your social activity, exercise and sleep patterns - you might spot some changes that reflect your drop in mood.
+Using strategies that have helped you previously, such as CBT, could help you stay well.

 - Multiple Sclerosis Journal 2011;17(11):1276-1281.
 Summary Multiple sclerosis and depression.